-Many Christians are deep in debt, struggling to make ends meet, and living from check to check.
+Many Christians are drowning in debt, struggling to make ends meet, and living from check to check.

-Some saints were taught that if they tithe 10% of their income, God will protect them from financial hardships and prosper them financially.
-But the truth is that many Christians who believe in tithing are struggling financially, and some are wondering if they should ‘tithe’ or pay their bills.
+Some Christians are taught that if they tithe 10% of their income, God will protect them from financial hardship and prosper them financially.
+However, reality is that many Christians who believe in tithing and faithfully give 10% of their income are struggling financially, and some of them are pondering whether they should give 10% of their income or pay their bills.

 Some religious leaders would advise them to “keep tithing and trust God to provide.”
-This is unbiblical and unsound advice which shows no regard or concern for the well-being of God’s people.
-Let me explain why:
+This is unbiblical, unsound, financially irresponsible advice which shows no regard or concern for the authority of Scripture and the well-being of God’s people.
+Here is why:

 1. If the staff at your church discovers that you are struggling financially and in urgent need — their immediate response should be to “care for the flock of God” and find a way to meet your need(s).

-Meeting your need(s) might entail them reaching into their own pocket (if they have the money), raising an offering from the congregation, cutting a check from the church, or contacting other non-profit organizations to see if they can help .
+Meeting your need(s) might entail them reaching into their own pocket (if they have the money), raising an offering from the congregation, cutting a check from the church, or contacting non-profit organizations to see if they can help.

-The bottom line is that the staff at your church should be charitable and focused on finding a way to meet your needs and ease your burdens.
-Not focused on receiving your ‘tithe’ so that they can cover the church’s expenses while your needs go unmet.
+The staff at your church should be charitable and focused on finding a way to meet your needs and ease your burdens.
+Not focused on receiving 10% of your income and encouraging you not to pay your bills so that they can use your money to cover the church’s expenses while your bills/debt go unpaid and pile up.

 “Share each other’s burdens, and in this way obey the law of Christ.”
 (Galatians 6:2)